Version 8.3 - Effective 26th April 2018

 "Force Majeure" means anything outside the reasonable control of a party, including but not limited to, acts of God, fire, storm, flood, earthquake, explosion, accident, acts of the public enemy, war, rebellion, insurrection, sabotage, epidemic, quarantine restriction, labor dispute, labor shortage, power shortage, including without limitation where Company ceases to be entitled to access the Internet for whatever reason, server crashes, deletion, corruption, loss or removal of data, transportation embargo, failure or delay in transportation, any act or omission (including laws, regulations, disapprovals or failures to approve) of any government or government agency;

-"Initial Term" means the period starting from the Effective Date for the period set out in the Sales Order;
+"Initial Term" means the period starting from the Effective Date for the period set out in the Sales Order, the period which is agreed via correspondence or 12 months if not specified.

 "Intellectual Property Rights" means all copyrights, patents, utility models, trademarks, service marks, registered designs, moral rights, design rights (whether registered or unregistered), technical information, know-how, database rights, semiconductor topography rights, business names and logos, computer data, generic rights, proprietary information rights and all other similar proprietary rights (and all applications and rights to apply for registration or protection of any of the foregoing) as may exist anywhere in the world;

-"Renewal Term" means the period set out in the Sales Order;
+"Renewal Term" means the period set out in the Sales Order or 12 months if not specified;

 "Sales Order" means the Sales Order signed by the Company and the Customer or the online registration form completed by the Customer setting out the chargeable Services ordered by the Customer;